elmahio/documentation/docs/remove-sensitive-form-data.md

 # Remove sensitive form data

 You may have something like usernames and passwords in form posts on your website.
 Since ELMAH automatically logs the content of a failing form POST, sensitive data potentially ends up in your log.
-No one else but you and your company should really get to look inside your log, but remember that everyone connected to the internet, is a potential hacking victim.
+No one else but you and your company should really get to look inside your log, but remember that everyone connected to the Internet, is a potential hacking victim.

 There’s no build-in feature to remove data from the error data, before logging it to ELMAH.
 Luckily [ELMAH’s Error Filtering](https://code.google.com/p/elmah/wiki/ErrorFiltering) feature lets you accomplish that anyway by writing a bit of additional code in your `global.asax.cs` file: